reqshark/ngAnimate.js/README.md

 }, 100, false);
 ```
 Stagger animations are currently only supported within CSS-defined animations.

-<h2>JavaScript-defined Animations</h2>
+## JavaScript-defined Animations

-In the event that you do not want to use CSS3 transitions or CSS3 animations or if you wish to offer animations on browsers that do not
-yet support CSS transitions/animations, then you can make use of JavaScript animations defined inside of your AngularJS module.
+In the event that you do not want to use CSS3 transitions or CSS3 animations or if you wish to offer animations on browsers that do not yet support CSS transitions/animations, then you can make use of JavaScript animations defined inside of your AngularJS module.
 ```js
 //!annotate="YourApp" Your AngularJS Module|Replace this or ngModule with the module that you used to define your application. var ngModule = angular.module('YourApp', ['ngAnimate']);